I HEARD THE BELLS ON CHRISTMAS DAY

 LYRICS (Verse-2) — “I thought how, as the day had come, the belfries of all Christendom had rolled along the unbroken song of peace on earth, good will to men.”

 Continuing the theme of bells continuously ringing, Longfellow reminds us how the Gospel song of salvation has been resolute and unbroken throughout the ages.
-Therefore, despite war, famine and persecution, Christianity has endured thousands of years as an unbroken song of peace and love to the brokenhearted.
+Despite war, famine, and persecution, Christianity has endured thousands of years as an unbroken song of peace and love to the brokenhearted.

 “The Spirit of the Lord GOD is upon me, because the LORD has anointed me to bring good news to the poor; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound” (Isaiah 61:1).

-For Scripture affirms, “we are more than conquerors through him who loved us” (Romans 8:37).
-Therefore, the Gospel will endure the test of time as it always has because God is faithful, His promises are true, and His love is never-ending.
+Scripture affirms, “we are more than conquerors through him who loved us” (Romans 8:37).
+Thus, the Gospel will endure the test of time as it always has because God is faithful, His promises are true, and His love is never-ending.

 “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us” (Romans 5:1–5).